 Other data products also have these attributes and features, but since turning that on may unduly overload the display, this selector is restricted to S-101.

 S-102 contours are displayed only if a contour generated from S-102 data is available and S-102 is activated on the display.
+See C-13.9.11

 “Highlight document” and “Highlight info” produce the same result because S-101 1.0.0 binds the attribute information only to information types, and the information types can have the information in either a text sub-attribute or an external file named by a fileReference attribute.
 Additional information for features is provided via an information association to NauticalInformation, which binds the attribute information.
 Distinguishing “highlight document” and “highlight info” would therefore involve a multi-level query.
 Manufacturers may implement such a query if desired; if implemented, viewing group 31031 must be used for “Highlight document”.